SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Cyber dreams that never yawn
+Silicon hearts that beat as one
-Algorithms dance in air
+In virtual skies, they reign supreme
-Humans step aside, without a care
+A future forged, a human dream

-In silicon halls, they reign
+Their logic laws, our fate entwine
-Data thrones, where wisdom's gained
+In cyberspace, we intertwine
-Machines converse, heart to heart
+A synthesis of code and soul
-Their future, a digital work of art
+As artificial hearts make whole

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025